Theresa May's biography

 - against the right of gay couples to adopt children, but for same-sex marriages;

-- she was always against the flow of migrants
+- she was always against increased immigration

 Theresa May is the prime minister.
 Brexit